Emergencies & Personal Safety

 Residence or university staff (including RAs, facilities staff, security, etc.) have the right to enter your room in the following situations:

 - in an emergency where the health, safety or security of the residence building or a resident is involved

-- when residence or university staff has reasonable grounds to believe that the Residence Code of Conduct is being violated (this can include possession of weapons, illegal substances or alcohol)
+- when residence or university staff has reasonable grounds to believe that the Residence Code of Conduct (found in the Residence Community Living Guide) is being violated.
+This can include possession of weapons, illegal substances or alcohol

 - for the purpose of cleaning, maintenance or inspections